Lennartstachowiak/DaLokal_Website/README.md

 flask run

-If database not setted up automatically use this queries in MySQL Workbench:
+If database not setted up automatically use this queries in MySQL Workbench to create the database:
+This queries should normally be run in the function on website.py createDatabase() in line 28

 ## ER Diagram